ivankatliarchuk/knowledge-base/docs/leadership/words.md

 Be approximately right rather than exactly wrong.[[John Tukey]]
 - Let the flow manage the processes, and not let management manage the flow. [[Taiichi Ohno]]
 - Benchmarks are now as reliable as sundials at night.
+- They made their bed, let them lie in it.
+-